-Now with the holidays in full swing and three weeks of intensive eating it is important to keep the right focus on exercise!---Read on to see how simple it really can be.
+Now with the holidays behind us and quite a bit of intensive eating, it is important to keep the right focus on exercise!---Read on to see how simple it really can be.

 You don't have to break a sweat to improve your health; you just need to get moving.